harishraut-Aut/currency-converter/README.md

-The App is live you can play at --> https://harishraut-aut.github.io/currency-converter/
+The App is live at --> https://harishraut-aut.github.io/currency-converter/

+Made using vanilla javascript without any framework